-To connect to the internet, you need to have:
+To connect to the Internet, you need to have:

+- a computer

+- a modem

-- · hardware including a computer and modem/router - · some form of physical or wireless connection - an Internet Service Provider (ISP) - software (e.g. a browser, email software)
+- some form of physical or wireless connection

+- an Internet Service Provider (ISP)

+- software (e.g. a browser, email software)

-Firstly, you can't connect to the internet without a computer!
-Even your mobile phone can be that super-microcomputer accessing the internet in an ever-increasing number of ways.
+Firstly, you can't connect to the Internet without a computer!
+Today, even your mobile phone can be that super-micro computer accessing the Internet in an ever-increasing number of ways.